Fixing Non-blocking Data Structures for Better Compatibility with Memory Reclamation Schemes: Background

-In Figure~\ref{alg:harris}, we demonstrate Harris' list without the HP reclamation.
 The \verb|Insert| method inserts a new node into the list.
+We slightly diverge from the original version~\cite{HarrisList} by using an optimization~\cite{Herlihy:2012:AMP} which enables read-only search operations.
 Before inserting a new node, \verb|Insert| checks if the key of the to-be-inserted node exists via \verb|Do_Find|.
-The new node gets inserted unless its key is already present in the list. \verb|Delete| removes a node from the list.
-If the key is found in the list, the node is logically deleted at L25 by marking \verb|next|, and then one attempt is made to unlink it from the list at L26.
+The new node gets inserted unless its key is already present in the list. \verb|Delete| removes the node from the list.
+If the key is found in the list, the node is logically deleted at L21 by marking \verb|next|, and then one attempt is made to unlink it from the list at L22.

-In \verb|Search|, the underlying \verb|Do_Find| operation skips L41.
-In \verb|Insert| and \verb|Delete|, we also need to locate the right position for the key.
-Moreover, \verb|Insert| and \verb|Delete| ensure that we are not modifying pointers nodes which belong to nodes which are already (logically) deleted by cleaning up the discovered chain of logically deleted nodes in L41-L47 first.
-If we simply integrate HP without any modifications, L44 may crash while retrieving the next pointer in a loop.
+In \verb|Search|, the underlying \verb|Do_Find| operation skips L43-L44.
+In \verb|Insert| and \verb|Delete|, \verb|Do_Find| locates the right position for the key.
+If a chain of marked nodes is found, the algorithm attempts to clean it up using CAS at L44. \textbf{If we integrate HP without any changes, L37 may crash.}